Staying Fat for Sarah Byrnes: Plot summary

-Eric “Mobe” Calhoune's best friend Sarah Byrnes is catatonic, sitting in the mental ward of Sacred Heart Hospital.
-The staff there suggests that he recall some moments that may jog her memory and bring her and back to reality.
+Eric “Moby” Calhoune's best friend Sarah Byrnes is catatonic, sitting in the mental ward of Sacred Heart Hospital.
+The staff there suggests that he recall some moments that may jog her memory and bring her back to reality.
 Eric and Sarah Byrnes (who insists on being called Sarah Byrnes, rather than just Sarah) have been friends for a long time, originally because he was extremely overweight and she was severely burned as a child, leaving her with scars on her hands and face.
 They were picked on regularly and began to write an underground newspaper called Crispy Pork Rinds, focusing an article on the bully Dale Thornton.
 After the ensuing events, they recruited Dale as “protection”, and their lives became a bit easier.

 Eric is recruited to the swim team, and as he improves in skill his weight decreases.
 Out of fear of losing his friend Sarah Byrnes, he continues to eat, and even tries to eat as much as he can so that he can “stay fat for Sarah Byrnes”, so that he won't stop being an 'outcast' with her and lose her friendship.
 Eric's search for a “cure” for Sarah Byrnes’ catatonia leads him to seek out Dale Thornton, and Eric learns that she had an abusive father and that the facial scarring was no accident.

 Shortly after being confronted with this information, Sarah Byrnes begins speaking to Eric, and he discovers that her catatonia has been a ruse, and that she is terrified that her father, whose abuse has been worsening, is going to kill her.
 She has been hiding out in the hospital because it is the only place she feels safe from him.
 But Virgil Byrnes appears to be on to Sarah's plan, and time is running out.
 Confused as to what to do, Eric reveals all to his teacher and swim coach, Ms. Lemry.
 She hatches a plan to hide Sarah Byrnes in the apartment above her garage.